cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 It might not make sense in the 1st glance, but time is circular!
 24hr is very close to 1hr in the diurnal sense.

-So PC1 separates early day to late day.
+So PC1 separates early day to mid day.
 PC2 separates control vs. heat treated plants.
 So the major driver of variation in this dataset is time (in the diurnal sense), followed by our treatment.
-Seeing this, we can expect a lot of interaction between the circadian clock and stress.
+Seeing this, we can expect a lot of interaction between diurnal gene regulation and stress.

 # Gene co-expression analyses
 All of the above are preparatory work.
 It helps us understand the data.